The Omarchy Manual DHH

 Arch has an amazing wealth of packages available for almost any type of software between the official repository and the Arch User Repository (AUR).

-If you want to remove a package, you can use yay -Rns [package] (removes package, config files, and dependencies).
+If you want to remove a package, you can use Remove > Package from the Omarchy menu.
+It'll remove package, config files, and dependencies.
+(You can also do it manually using yay -Rns [package]).

 Here are some common packages you might like: